ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Expiration Time (**exp**) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating for how long this particular signature over the Payload SHALL be considered valid, after which a Verifier MUST reject the Payload as expired.
 The purpose of the expiry parameter is to force a limit of the validity period of the EHC.
 The Claim Key 4 is used to identify this claim.

+The Expiration Time MUST not exceed the validity time in the DSC.
+The verifier SHOULD check this.

 #### Issued At

 The Issued At (**ia**t) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the EHC was created.

+The Issued At  MUST not predate the validity time in the DSC.
+The verifier MAY check this.

-Verifiers MAY apply policies with the purpose of restricting the validity of the EHC based on the time of issue.
+Verifiers MAY also apply additional policies with the purpose of restricting the validity of the EHC based on the time of issue.
 The Claim Key 6 is used to identify this claim.

 #### Health Certificate Claim

 The Health Certificate (**hcert**) claim is a JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)) object containing the health status information, which has been encoded and serialised using CBOR as defined in ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
 Several EHCs MAY exist under the same claim.

+dirkx: _do we want this ? ie. make the JSON leading ? or do we simply make the JSON a rendition - but from a standard perspective try to keep the CBOR the 'master' ?_

 The Claim Key to be used to identify this claim is yet to be determined.

 Strings in the JSON object SHOULD be NFC normalised according to the Unicode standard.
 Decoding applications SHOULD however be permissive and robust in these aspects, and acceptance of any reasonable type conversion is strongly encouraged.
 If unnormalised data is found during decoding, or in subsequent comparison function, implementations SHOULD behave as if the input is normalised to NFC.

 ## Transport Encodings

 ### Raw

-For arbitrary data interfaces the EHC may be transferred as-is, utilising any underlying reliable data transport.
+For arbitrary data interfaces the EHC may be transferred as-is, utilising any underlying, 8 bit safe, reliable data transport.
 These interfaces MAY include NFC, Bluetooth or transfer over an application layer protocol, for example transfer of an EHC from the Issuer to a holder’s mobile device.

 If the transfer of the EHC from the Issuer to the holder is based on a presentation-only interface (e.g., SMS, e-mail), the Raw transport encoding is obviously not applicable.

 ### Barcode

 To lower size and to improve speed and reliability in the reading process of the EHC, the CWT SHALL be compressed using ZLIB ([RFC 1950](https://tools.ietf.org/html/rfc1950)) and the Deflate compression mechanism in the format defined in ([RFC 1951](https://tools.ietf.org/html/rfc1951)).

+Verifiers MUST check of the presence of a valid ZLIB/Deflate header (0x78, 0xDA) - or proceed without this step when absent.

 In order to better handle legacy equipment designed to operate on ASCII payloads, the compressed CWT is encoded as ASCII using [Base45](https://datatracker.ietf.org/doc/draft-faltstrom-base45) before encoded into a barcode.

 Two barcode formats are supported; AZTEC (preferred) and QR (secondary).
-The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 65 mm.

 In order for readers to be able to detect optical payload content type, the base45 encoded data per this specification SHALL be prefixed by the string "HC1".